Whales are divided into toothed whales and baleen whales. We can distinguish them based on whether they have teeth or baleen plates.

 For example, sperm whales, beaked whales, and dolphins belong to the tooth whale suborder.
 While blue whales, fin whales, fin whales, and other baleen whales belong to the baleen whale suborder.

-- The world’s largest toothed whale:
+The world’s largest toothed whale

-They can grow up to 18 meters in length, weigh more than 50 tons, and have a life span of about 70 years, with a maximum of more than 100 years.
+The sperm whale can grow up to 18 meters in length, weigh more than 50 tons, and have a life span of about 70 years, with a maximum of more than 100 years.

 They swim quickly, at speeds up to 12 nautical miles per hour.
 They often live in groups of 5 to 20 and up to 200 to 300, and they mainly eat large squid and fish.

-- Strange way of sleeping:
+Strange way of sleeping

 I guess you probably haven’t watched the sperm whale sleep.
 Let me show you the picture below.